imohitmayank/a_lazy_data_science_guide/docs/natural_language_processing/minilm.md

   - Authors performed teacher layer selection strategy.
 In MiniLMv1, knowledge from teacher's last layer was transfered to student's last layer.
 In MiniLMv2, while the transfer still happened to student's last layer, teacher's layer changes,
     - For BERT-large, 21st layer in teacher model was used for transfer
     - For RoBERTa-large and XML-R-large, 19th layer in teacher model was used for transfer
-    - For base sized models, laster layer  in teacher model was used for transfer
+    - For base sized models, last layer in teacher model was used for transfer
   - Authors **experimented with multiple self-attention** (Q-K, K- Q, Q-V, V-Q, K-V and V-K relations).
 However, introducing more self-attention relations also brings a higher computational cost.
 Hence to achieve a balance between performance and computational cost, author choose to transfer Q-Q, K-K and V-V self-attention relations instead of all self-attention relations.